 by Steven B. Combs, Ph.D. tags: commodore - datasette - cassette - retro-computing - arduino - plus4/4 - c16 - ted - tap

 As part of my Commodore Plus/4 series, chapter three of the user’s manual includes a section on using a Commodore Datasette and a 1541 Diskette Drive.
-In a previous post, I assembled the modern replacement for the disk drive; now it’s time to build a Datasette replacement called, the Tapuino.
+In a previous post, I assemble a replacement for the disk drive now it’s time to build a device I call the Tapuino.

-NOTE: While this post focuses on the Tapuino for a Commodore Plus/4, this build will also work with a C16 or other 264 series Commodore computer.
-If you want to use the Tapuino with a VIC-20, C64, or C128, you only need to replace the 7 pin DIN connector with this C2N Power Adapter that will also allow you to tap power from those computers for other projects.
+While this post focuses on the Tapuino for a Commodore Plus/4, this build will work with a C16 or other series Commodore computer.
+If you want to use the Tapuino with a VIC-20, C64, or C128, replace the 7 pin DIN connector with this C2N Power Adapter.

-Sweetlilmre’s (is that pronounced, “Sweet Lil Marie?”) original blog post was written in 2015 and things have changed.
+Sweetlilmre’s wrote his original blog post in 2015 and things have changed.
 His build uses veroboard to assemble and connect the Tapuino components.
-I will use a breadboard.
-Later, I will move my working Tapuino to a solderable breadboard and create a custom 3D printed case.
-I’m looking forward to that project!
+I use a breadboard.
+Later, I move my working Tapuino project to a “solderable” breadboard and create a custom 3D printed case.

-This post and the companion video includes updates to build materials, layout, imagery, parts sourcing, and processes.
+This post, and the companion video, includes updates to build materials, layout, imagery, parts sourcing, and processes.
 Before you read this blog post, watch the video below.
-It shares my build process and first use of the Tapuino.
-Hopefully you will have a little fun along the way.
+It shares my construction process and first use of the Tapuino.

 In the video below, I breadboard and operate a Tapuino connected to a Commodore Plus/4:

-The list below includes everything you need and the most inexpensive/convenient way I’ve found to source them.
-The problem is that you simply can’t purchase some items as a single unit.
-Not a problem for someone like me who has several projects on the bench at a time, but if you want the cheapest way to a Tapuino, I recommend you purchase a kit or a completed unit.
+The list below includes everything you need and the most inexpensive way I’ve found to source the project.
+Many pieces you have to purchase in multiples.
+This was not a problem for someone like me who has several projects on the bench at a time, but if you want the cheapest way to a Tapuino, purchase a kit or an assembled unit.

-Makers or electronic hobbyist probably have many of these items (I did!) and only need to purchase a few.
-I did splurge for this project with the purchase of the multi-color momentary switches and the all-in-one LCD display with I2C backpack (I had them as separate items).
+Makers or electronic hobbyist will have many of these items in stock (I did!).
+I did splurge with the purchase of the multi-color momentary switches and the all-in-one LCD screen with I2C backpack.
 I did not have a 4n25 optocoupler.

-The first step in my process was to use a regular breadboard to build the Tapuino based on Sweetlilmre’s original Fritzing file, as shown below:
+The first step in my process was to use a regular breadboard to build the Tapuino using Sweetlilmre’s original Fritzing file below:

-Afterward, I played around with the layout to streamline, and or, update part locations.
-Very little changed from the original because it was already efficient; however, I was able to locate updated Fritzing parts and took a different approach to labeling the cable connection.
-A Fritzing image of my layout is below as well as a download link for the original .fzz file.
+Afterward, I optimized the layout and part locations.
+There was little change since the original was efficient; however, I could locate updated Fritzing parts and took a different approach to labeling the cable connection.
+A Fritzing image of my layout is below.

 I demonstrate how to build the Tapuino in the video; however, below are additional thoughts and tips: